 Folk creativity is great, so I can not answer the question in that exact form as you formulate it.
-But it is clear that trying to get ginseng was not a mistake.
-Natural remedies for migraine have already been mentioned in another answer ( idiopathic jaw pain ).
-You may notice that their common denominator is just ginseng - the experience of the lady you are talking about would also suggest it.
+But it is clear that trying to get ginseng is not a mistake.
+Natural remedies for migraine I mentioned here in another answer ( idiopathic jaw pain ).
+You may notice that their common denominator is just ginseng - the experience of the lady you are talking about would also indicate this.

 It is known that ginseng right is to chew women during childbirth to strengthen.
-But specifically, as a " female ginseng " in TČM , the plant is another, namely the Chinese parsley .
+But, specifically, as a " female ginseng, " the TČM denotes another plant, namely the Chinese gentile .
 The gang seems to resemble the fact that he also has effects against inflammation and pain .
-The pitch is often used in herbal potions of the TČM against painful menstruation and other menstrual problems.
-For example, one of these combinations includes, in addition to the jungle, chuanxiong ( Ligusticum chuanchiong ), Rehmania glutinosa , Paeonia lactiflora, and other ingredients.
+The pitch is often used in herbal potions of TČM against painful menstruation and other menstrual problems.
+For example, one of these combinations contains, in addition to the jungle, the flavors of Chuanxiong ( Ligusticum chuanchiong ), Rehmania glutinosa , Paeonia lactiflora, and other ingredients.

-Another option is that the words "masculine" and "female" in that man's speech denote the masculine principle of yang and the female principle of yin , also known as "hot" and "cold".
-The ginseng root is yang , the red ginseng root is even more yang , while, for example, the American ginseng ( Panax quinquefolius ) is more yin, and the root of the ginseng right or the ginseng flower is more yin than the root of the ginseng.
-Science does not recognize yin and yang , but some of the latest publications show that there might be different proportions of the key ginseng active substances, panaxosides , whose counterbalancing effects are mutually balanced, and therefore the change in their ratio may result The opposite effect on the same physiological parameter.
-And I've exhausted all that I can say about the "ginseng by sex" topic.
+Another option is that the words "masculine" and "female" in that man's speech denote the masculine principle of yang and the female principle yin , also known as "hot" and "cold".
+The ginseng root is yang , the red ginseng root is even more yang , while, for example, the American ginseng ( Panax quinquefolius ) is more yin, and the root ginseng of the right ginseng or ginseng is more yin than the ginseng root.
+Science does not recognize yin and yang , but some of the latest publications show that there may be different proportions of the key ginseng active substances, Panaxosides , whose counterbalancing effects are mutually balanced, and therefore a change in their ratio may result the opposite effect on the same physiological parameter.
+And I've exhausted all that I can say about "ginseng by gender".